multiversx/mx-docs/docs/integrators/querying-the-blockchain.md

 :::

 The **shallow status** of a transaction can be one of the following:
- - `success` - the transaction has been fully executed - with respect to network's sharded architecture, it has been executed in both source and destination shards.
+ - `success` - the transaction has been fully executed - with respect to the network's sharded architecture, it has been executed in both source and destination shards.
- - `invalid` - the transaction has been marked as invalid for execution at sender's side (e.g. not enough balance at sender's side, sending value to non-payable contracts etc.).
+ - `invalid` - the transaction has been marked as invalid for execution at sender's side (e.g., not enough balance at sender's side, sending value to non-payable contracts etc.).
  - `pending` - the transaction has been accepted in the _mempool_ or accepted and partially executed (in the source shard).

 ### Process status